Hancock County, Ohio

 Hancock County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.

-A list of Hancock County Historical and Genealogical Societies, Forums, Message Boards, Libraries, Archives.
+A list of Hancock County Historical and Genealogical Societies, Libraries, Archives.
+See also list of Statewide Ohio Archives, Historical & Genealogical Societies.

 - Hancock County Chapter, OGS, PO Box 672, Findlay, OH 45839-0672; meets in the Meeting Room of the Findlay-Hancock County Public Library on the third Tuesday of each month at 6:30pm (except July, August, and December).